 November 15, 2016

-I first visited Brazil in 2016 for a friend's wedding, a grand event that took place on a cliff overlooking the Atlantic Ocean.
+I first visited Brazil in 2016 for a friend's grand wedding on a cliff overlooking the Atlantic Ocean.
+I'd arrived a few days earlier, allowing enough time to dine with the soon-to-be newlyweds at D.O.M., Brazil's best restaurant.

 Chef Alex Atala was featured in Season 2, Episode 2 of Chef's Table.
+In 2016, D.O.M. was ranked #3 in Latin America and #11 worldwide.

 There you have it, my ever-growing list of the best restaurants in Latin America.
+It has been amazing to watch the various cuisines of this region, including Peruvian, Mexican, Colombian, and Brazilian, gain international popularity.